Prosperibe12/pdf2podcast-microservice/ReadMe.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Follow the instructions in each service's README to set up and run the services.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact